BPerez2021/Spring2021/Creative Projects/Fav-Generations.md

 "But as two men, as men do who die for her too short, she strove to break the heart with grief intolerable.

 And still he lay, and hurled it, putting might immeasurable therein."

+"For, lo, the shield of bull’s hide, and as he gripped his sword, cut off his own child.

+Thus for a penny each.

+And Psyche, weary and chill, wandered away and escape to the west, about forty miles of wire."